ecabanasv/ci-project-two/README.md

 # 6. Deployment
   [Go to the top](#table-of-contents)

-The master branch of this repository has been used for the deployed version of this application.
+The main branch of this repository has been used for the deployed version of this application.

 # Via Gitpod